hellerve/blog/wip/Carp.md

 * Bench: a simple benchmarking library, for testing the performance of small snippets of code.
 Modeled after Rust’s benchmarking tooling.
 * Bool: includes a few functions for working with boolean values.
-* Char: includes a few functions for working with and convering boolean values.
+* Char: includes a few functions for working with and converting boolean values.
 * Double: see above, but for Doubles.
 Also includes all mathematical functions from `math.h`.
 * Float: see above, but for Floats.